Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/crash.rst

 When Blender crashes, it writes out a text file which contains information that may help identify the cause of the crash.

-On a crash, a file is written based on the name of the currently loaded blend file, so ``test.blend`` will create a file called ``test.crash.txt``.
+On a crash, a file is written based on the name of the currently loaded blend-file, so ``test.blend`` will create a file called ``test.crash.txt``.
 The crash log for unsaved files will be written into the :ref:`temp-dir` directory.